 - Optional fresh chopped herbs for garnish: rosemary, basil, oregano, parsley and/or cilantro

 In a soup or large sauce pan, sauté chopped onion and a few tablespoons of olive oil on low-ish heat until translucent.
 For added flavor, try using basil or garlic olive oil!
 Add chopped carrots, celery and garlic, until partially cooked.

 Add any beans or fresh vegetables like sliced green peppers or zucchini, as well as any hot peppers and/or ginger (if using) and continue simmering for 20 minutes or so.
-Add salt, pepper and Olive Oil Dipping Blend, to taste.
-Top with chopped fresh herbs, like parsley or cilantro and a drizzle of Jalapeño-Garlic flavored olive oil for a touch more heat!
+Add salt, pepper and Italian herb seasoning, to taste.
+Top with chopped fresh herbs of your choice and a drizzle of jalapeño-garlic flavored olive oil for a touch more heat!

 Try experimenting with modest amounts of seasonings and spicy or pungent ingredients, then add more to taste.
 The hotter the soup is with volatile ingredients, the better it is as a cold-and flu-buster.

 If you’re short on time or not feeling up to making chicken soup from scratch, try this Simple Chicken Soup Recipe – it’s made with boneless organic chicken and store-bought broth.
 Another way to make chicken soup is with leftover chicken, as I do in the video below – check it out!: